CharlesCossette/decar_animate/README.md

 - [ ] Develop ani.play(r,C) to play back a set of data in real-time by monitoring computer clock (or n times real-time).
 - [ ] Develop ani.record(r,C) to record a video and save as .mp4 file (real-time or n times real-time).
-- [ ] write API for everything
+- [ ] Write API for everything
-- [ ] implement tests for everything
+- [ ] Implement tests for everything
+- [ ] Expand customization of all the elements